im-xra-dev/chomp-timeline/docs/discovery-modes.md

 The discovery modes are the different ways in which the system discovers candidate posts for the users timeline.
-Each discovery mode has its own associated database query, pre-cache pool and associated configurations.
+Each discovery mode has its own associated database query, pre-cache pool and configurations.

 ## Enabling/disabling modes